Welcome to Eminence Wines. We’re a small, family-owned vineyard and winery located in the high altitude region of Whitlands, north-east Victoria.

 OUR WINES

-We make a small range of wines including traditional method (bottle fermented) sparkling wine, pet-nat, pinot gris, pinot noir, pinot meunier, chardonnay & rose.
+We make a small range of wines including traditional method (bottle fermented) sparkling wine, pinot gris, pinot noir, pinot meunier, chardonnay & a few other bits and pieces.
 We strive to be totally transparent about our vineyard and winemaking practices so you’ll find every little detail published alongside our tasting notes and food match recommendations.

 THE REGION AND VINEYARD